JoshKeegan/xRetry/README.md

 [//]: \# (Src: contributing.md)

 ## Contributing

 Feel free to open a pull request!
 If you want to start any sizeable chunk of work, consider opening an issue first to discuss, and make sure nobody else is working on the same problem.

 ### Developing locally

 #### In an IDE

 To build and run locally, always build `xRetry.SpecFlowPlugin` with the Release profile before the tests to ensure MSBuild uses the latest version of your changes when building the UnitTests project.

 #### From the terminal

-If you install `make` and go to the `build` directory, you can run the following command to run CI locally (run lint, build, run tests and create the nuget packages):
+If you install `make` and go to the `build` directory, you can run the following command to run CI locally (run lint, build, run tests and create the NuGet packages):

 ```bash
 make ci
 ```

 If that works, all is well!

 ### Code formatting

 Code formatting rules followed for xRetry are fairly standard for C# and are enforced during CI via `dotnet format`.
 You can see any non-standard rules in the [.editorconfig](.editorconfig) file.
 If you find your build fails due to this lint check, you can fix all formatting issues by running the `dotnet format` command from the root of the project.

 [//]: \# (Src: repo/footer.md)